Reactivity and State

 The State class is the heart of the reactivity system.
 It tracks dependencies and notifies components when values change.

-from htag import Tag, State
+from htag import Tag, States

 class MyApp(Tag.App):